Systematic Analysis of Biomolecular Conformational Ensembles with PENSA: Introduction

 In light of these hurdles, the strong interest in ensemble analyses over the past two decades has led to development of ensemble databases with inbuilt analysis tools\cite{Zivanovic2020} and the availability of more powerful, systematic and quantitative approaches, including: single-score similarity measures between two ensembles,\cite{Brueschweiler2003, Lindorf-Larsen2009} implemented in libraries such as Encore;\cite{Tiberti2015} generative deep learning methods;\cite{Noe2019} Markov model analyses; \cite{Husic2018, Nuske2017} and neural-network based analyses.\cite{Fraccalvieri2011, Ward2021} For example, DiffNets\cite{Ward2021} successfully identified mutation sites that affect the signalling profile of the oxytocin receptor.\cite{Malik2021} However, the available methods are generally computationally costly, difficult to apply, and/or not easily interpretable.
 They also frequently require fine-tuning for a particular molecular system.
+For proteins in particular, various efficient computational tools have been developed for specific tasks: ProDy\cite{Bakan2011,Zhang2021} specializes on the principal component analysis and normal mode analysis of proteins.
+It works in cartesian coordinates and thus does not allow for custom featurization.
+ConsEnsX\cite{Dudola2017} is a web server specifically designed to identify the sub-ensemble best reflecting the data from NMR experiments.
+EnGens,\cite{Conev2023} a method for the generation of protein ensembles, also includes a wide array of dimensionality reduction functionality to analyze those.
+Due to their specific purpose, none of these tools are easily transferable to other biomolecules though.
+The most flexible library for protein dynamics analysis so far has been PyEmma\cite{Scherer2015} which includes functionality to construct Markov models of the protein’s dynamics but it is not actively maintained anymore.
 The shortage of standardized yet flexible analysis tools, particularly for comparison of of simulations under multiple conditions, poses an obstacle in many research avenues.

 We present the modular software library PENSA\cite{pensa} (short for Python ENSemble Analysis) that enables the flexible implementation of systematic and quantitative yet easily interpretable workflows for exploratory analysis of biomolecular conformational ensembles (Fig.~\ref{fig:workflow}).
 It contains user-friendly tools to preprocess simulation data, to apply various analysis methods across simulation conditions, and to visualize the results.
 PENSA is an open-source Python library maintained at \url{https://github.com/drorlab/pensa} along with an example workflow and a tutorial.